 Depending on the extent of the surgery your surgery incisions may differ.
 A traditional neck lift requires more extensive incisions and produces more noticeable results.
-In this method incision often begins in the behind the ears and ends in the posterior hair and a small incision may be made under your chin for liposuction in the neck area.
+In this method incision often begins behind the ears and ends in the posterior hair and a small incision may be made under your chin for liposuction in the neck area.

 The excess skin and fat are removed through the incisions.
 The tissue underlying the neck skin is repositioned, and commonly the neck muscle is tightened with sutures.

 For a limited neck lift procedure, incisions are placed only around the ears.
 The outcome of this type of neck lift is limited and does not alter the contours of the face.

 This procedure takes about one to two hours depending on the type of neck lift that you require.
 It can be done under intravenous sedation or general anesthesia.

 Immediately after surgery, your neck will be bruised and it will feel tight and numb.
 The bruising will resolve over the next four to five days but the feelings of tightness and numbness may remain for several months, if not longer.

 After your neck lift surgery, a dressing is placed around your face and neck to control swelling which can be removed after the first day.
 Drainage tubes may be placed on your incisions which will be removed in your first follow-up appointment.

 In the first two weeks after your surgery, It’s better if you keep your head above your heart in a raised position while resting.